Basic Page Sidebar Menu Penn FRC

 Backup Child Care and Enhanced Family Supports

-The University provides subsidized Emergency Backup Child Care for eligible full-time students enrolled in on-campus programs and to post-doctoral fellows at Penn.
-Emergency backup care is provided in your home or in a child care center during unexpected or emergency situations that would normally prevent you from completing academic work or training.
+The University provides subsidized Emergency Backup Child Care for eligible full-time students enrolled in on-campus programs and to university post-doctoral fellows at Penn.
+Backup care is provided in your home or in a child care center during unexpected or emergency situations that would normally prevent you from completing academic work or training.